hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > These were strange sounds in our professor's ear,
 >
-> Which he before had ne'er been used to hear;
+> Which he before had never been used to hear;
 >
 > He seemed alarmed (for pupils talked together),
 >